equinusocio/astorinomattia.com/src/blog/making-dark-theme-switcher-with-postcss.md

 ## Bonus tip

-You may notice that the `--accent-color` custom property defined inside the themes don't change.
+You may notice that the `--accent-color` custom property defined inside themes doesn't change.
 If you have colors that will not change based on the theme, you can remove them from the `prefers-color-scheme` at-rule.

 In this way, they will not be duplicated and the one defined outside the media query will always apply.